Emery Holden Greenough

 Like her sister, Roberta, who helped save the Dunham Tavern in Cleveland, Emery was instrumental in preserving another historical tavern, Gore Place in Waltham, Massachusetts.
 The property was designated a National Historic Landmark in 1970 in recognition of its architectural significance as a large-scale Federal-style country house.

 With her brother and three sisters, Emery presented the Cleveland Museum of Art in 1929 with “The Holy Family with St. Margaret and St. John,” a Florentine Painting by Filipino Lippe, which was described at the time as the most important single painting ever presented to the museum.

 Emery Holden was born on March 8, 1879, the sixth of eight children born to Liberty and Delia Holden.
 Emery attended Miss Mittelberger’s School in Cleveland and the Gilmore School in Cambridge, Massachusetts.

 In 1906, Ruth Kellogg introduced her brother to Gertrude while on a trip to Nassau.
 “Henry,” said Ruth, “meet your future wife.”
 Two years later, Emery married Henry Vose Greenough in a ceremony on the front lawn of Loch Hame.
 Henry was born on June 11, 1883.
-They had three children: Henry Voss Jr., born April 4, 1912; Peter Bulkley, born February 6, 1917; and Barbara (Bradley).
+They had three children: Henry Voss Jr., born on April 4, 1912; Peter Bulkley, born on February 6, 1917; and Barbara (Bradley).